falcosecurity/falco-website/content/en/blog/falco-on-gke/index.md

 * A GKE cluster that you can operate

-* Helm and kubectl installed on your local computer or, alternatively, you can use Google Cloud Shell which has both Helm and kubectl already installed.
+* Helm and `kubectl` installed on your local computer or, alternatively, you can use Google Cloud Shell which has both Helm and kubectl already installed.

     > **NOTE:** Ensure that your kubectl context is set to the cluster on which you wish to install Falco.

+With the pre-requisites out of the way, let's get started with the actual install.

 * Add the Falco chart to the Helm repository.